mmattos2000/LEGO-Production/README.md

 # LEGO Production Analysis

-This project delves into the world of LEGO production, using SQL queries to analyze a dataset containing information about LEGO set themes, names of lego sets, piece count of sets, and release date by year.
-The analysis aims to provide insights into various aspects of LEGO production from the first set being released, to now.

 ![lego](https://github.com/mmattos2000/LEGO-Production/assets/99051624/154657ab-5491-4c74-acf3-8773e32c6549)

 Dataset: https://rebrickable.com/downloads/

+This repository contains SQL queries and analysis related to LEGO production.
+The provided SQL code explores various aspects of LEGO production data, including set characteristics, themes, and trends over time.

-## Overview
+## Description

-1. **Sets and Themes Data:** The project begins by examining two main tables: `sets` and `themes`, which contain data on LEGO sets and themes, respectively.
+The SQL code in this repository performs analysis on a dataset containing information about LEGO sets and themes.
+The code is structured into sections, each addressing specific questions or tasks related to LEGO production and sales.

+### Sections:

+1. **Data Retrieval:**
+   - Queries to retrieve all columns from the 'sets' and 'themes' tables.

+2. **Top Sets by Part Count:**
-2. **Identifying Sets with Most LEGO Parts:** A query identifies the top 5 LEGO sets with the highest number of parts, offering insights into the complexity and scale of these sets.
+   - Identifies the top 5 sets with the most LEGO parts, providing insights into the complexity of LEGO sets.

-3. **Determining the Theme with the Most Sets:** Another query determines which LEGO theme boasts the highest number of sets, providing insights into the popularity of LEGO themes.
+3. **Theme with Most Sets:**
+   - Determines the theme with the highest number of sets, indicating the most prolific theme in the LEGO product lineup.

-4. **Exploring Sets Released within a Timeframe:** Sets released between 2018 and 2023 are further examined, providing details such as theme ID, theme name, set number, set name, and release year.
+4. **Sets Released Between 2018 and 2023:**
+   - Finds sets released within the specified timeframe, including theme ID, theme name, set number, set name, and release year, to understand recent LEGO releases.

-5. **Calculating Average Part Count per Year:** The project calculates the average part count per year, offering an overview of the evolution of LEGO set complexity over time.
+5. **Average Part Count Per Year:**
+   - Calculates the average part count of LEGO sets for each year, showing trends in set complexity over time.

+6. **Top Themes by Average Part Count:**
+   - Identifies the top 5 themes with the highest average part count, providing insights into the complexity of sets within different themes.

+7. **Set Size Categorization:**
+   - Categorizes sets into small, medium, or large based on their part count, allowing for analysis of set size distribution.

+8. **Sets with Similar Part Counts:**
+   - Finds sets with similar part counts, potentially revealing patterns or clusters in LEGO set designs.

+9. **LEGO Set Growth Rate:**
+   - Calculates the year-over-year growth rate of LEGO sets, providing insights into the expansion or contraction of LEGO production over time.

+## Usage

+To use this code:
+1. Ensure you have access to a database containing LEGO production data.
+2. Execute the SQL queries in your database environment.
+3. Analyze the results to gain insights into LEGO production trends and patterns.

+Feel free to modify the queries or adapt them to suit your specific analysis needs.

+## Contributing

+Contributions to enhance the analysis or add new insights are welcome!
+Fork this repository, make your changes, and submit a pull request.

+If you encounter any issues or have suggestions for improvements, please open an issue.

-## Conclusion
+## License

-Through SQL queries, this project provides valuable insights into various aspects of LEGO production.
-These analyses can inform decision-making processes within the LEGO production and marketing sectors, contributing to a better understanding of consumer preferences and market trends.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.